-This course applies Newton's three laws to engineering structures in static equilibrium.
-It is an introduction to applied forces, and their externally and internally developed reaction forces, on such structures.
+Students apply Newton's three laws to engineering structures in static equilibrium.
+Students are introduced to applied forces, and their externally and internally developed reaction forces, on such structures.

 MENG2004 Workplace Design and Industrial Ergonomics 42.0 Hours This course introduces and applies the concepts of methods engineering, work measurement and ergonomics with respect to workplace design.